-Keep your big day classic with British wedding traditions and learn how to use traditional wedding etiquette to suit you big day!
+Keep your big day classic with British wedding traditions and learn how to use traditional wedding etiquette to suit your big day.
+We’ve rounded up the best – and questionable- British wedding traditions and etiquette.

 A is for Arrival